-The fact is I can't think of a single thing MORE DESTRUCTIVE of our faith than FEAR.
+Honestly, I can't think of anything MORE DESTRUCTIVE to our faith than fear.
 In the Bible, "fear" is spoken of over 500 times with the repeated command to "Fear not!" or "Be not afraid" occurring some 103 times.
 Lloyd Ogilvie, the popular Presbyterian preacher and one-time Chaplain to the U.S. Senate, writes in Facing the Future without Fear that there are 366 "Fear nots" in the Bible, one for every day of the year, including Leap Year!
 He says that God doesn't want us to go a single day without hearing his word of comfort.
+In other words, for all the stress and anxiety people feel, God DOES provide an antidote this morning.